idoerg/cafa-format-check/README.md

 cafa_do_format_checker, or cafa_hpo_format_checker.

-Authored by Iddo Friedberg and Tim Bergquist.
+Authored by Iddo Friedberg, Tim Bergquist and Scott Zarecor.
 Distributed under GPLv3 license (attached)

 Contact: idoerg@gmail.com

 Contact: trberg@uw.edu

+Contact: szarecor@iastate.edu

 *Important*: If you are participating in CAFA4, you should subscribe to the afp-cafa mailing list: https://mailman.iastate.edu/mailman/listinfo/afpcafa